Helping Kids Who Struggle With Executive Functions

 The first time you hear that your 7-year-old son is weak in "executive functions" it sounds like a joke.
 No kidding—that's why he's a first-grader, not a CEO.
 But executive functions are the essential self-regulating skills that we all use every day to accomplish just about everything.
 They help us plan, organize, make decisions, shift between situations or thoughts, control our emotions and impulsivity, and learn from past mistakes.
 Kids rely on their executive functions for everything from taking a shower to packing a backpack and picking priorities.

 Children who have poor executive functioning, including many with ADHD, are more disorganized than other kids.
 They might take an extraordinarily long time to get dressed or become overwhelmed while doing simple chores around the house.
 Schoolwork can become a nightmare because they regularly lose papers or start weeklong assignments the night before they are due.

 Learning specialists have devised ways to bolster the organizational skills that don't come naturally to a child with poor executive functioning.
 They teach a mix of specific strategies and alternative learning styles that complement or enhance a child's particular abilities.
 Here are some of the tools they teach kids—and parents—to help them tackle school work as well as other responsibilities that take organization and follow-through.

 The steps necessary for completing a task often aren't obvious to kids with executive dysfunction, and defining them clearly ahead of time makes a task less daunting and more achievable.
-Following a checklist of steps also minimizes the mental and emotional strain many kids with executive dysfunction experience while trying to make decisions.
-Ruth Lee, MEd, an educational therapist at the Child Mind Institute, explains, "Often these kids will get so wrapped up in the decision-making process that they never even start the task.
+Following a checklist of steps also minimizes the mental and emotional strain many kids with executive dysfunction experience while trying to make decisions, explains Ruth Lee, MEd, an educational therapist.
+"Often these kids will get so wrapped up in the decision-making process that they never even start the task.
 Or, if they do begin, they're constantly starting and restarting because they've thought of a better way to do it.
 In the end they're exhausted when the time comes to actually follow though."
 With a checklist, kids can focus their mental energy on the task at hand.